freakmaxi/kertish-dfs/head-node/README.md

 - `404`: Not found
 - `422`: Required Request Headers are not valid or absent
 - `500`: Operational failures
+- `523`: File or folder has lock
 - `524`: Zombie file or folder has zombie file(s)
 - `525`: Zombie file or folder is still alive, try again to kill
+- `526`: Require consistency repair
 - `200`: Accepted